DanielSmith/alap/examples/README.md

 - **Server examples** each have their own dependencies.
 Running all 7 locally means installing Node, Python, PHP, Bun, and their respective packages.
 Budget ~100–500MB per server depending on the stack.

 - **Docker/Podman** images are much larger.
 Each server pulls a base image (Node, Python, PHP, Bun) plus dependencies.
 Running all 7 as containers can easily consume **2–5GB** of disk for images.
-First builds are slow; subsequent runs use cached layers.
+First builds can be quite slow to assemble (this has to do with the enviroment being downloaded or compiled); subsequent runs use cached layers.

 **Recommendations:**
 - Try one or two servers locally, not all 7 at once